hoshiyuki-tamako/atelier_online_data_unpack/README.md

 ## Content Update Steps

-1. Export all Texture2D to `./source/Texture2D/*`
+1. export all Texture2D to `./source/Texture2D/*`
-2. Export all fbx models with folder to `./source/models/**/*`
+2. export all fbx models with folder to `./source/models/**/*`
+3. export all fbx ascii to `./source/modelsMeta/*`
-3. copy JSON from AssetStudio to `./public/export/*`
+4. copy JSON from AssetStudio to `./public/export/*`
-4. update other images/models if needed
+5. update other images/models if needed
-5. run `npm run generate`
+6. run `npm run generate`